Ohio Versus Everything: Impact Wrestling (2017–2020)

 Dave and Jake Crist made their Impact Wrestling debut on August 17, 2017 at Destination X, under the name Ohio Versus Everything (oVe), defeating Jason Cade and Zachary Wentz.
 On August 20, at Victory Road, they defeated The Latin American Xchange (Ortiz and Santana) to win the GFW World Tag Team Championship.
 During their reign, the championship was renamed as the Impact World Tag Team Championship.
 On the October 12 episode of Impact, LAX invoked their rematch clause by challenging oVe to a 5150 Street Fight at Bound for Glory.

 At Bound for Glory on November 5, Sami Callihan would debut as well as establish his alliance with The Crist Brothers by helping them defeat LAX, with Jake Crist low blowing Ortiz before Callihan delivered a piledriver through a table for the win.
 They proceeded to attack LAX after the match, resulting in a double turn, turning heel in the process.
 On the January 4, 2018 episode of Impact, they lost the title to The Latin American Xchange, ending their reign at 164 days.
 The Crist Brothers and Callihan then formed a faction, which Madman Fulton would later join in March 2019.

 On the July 19 tapings of Impact, Jake Crist defeated Rich Swann to win the Impact X Division Championship.
 Crist would hold the title until October 20, when at Bound For Glory, Ace Austin won it in a five-way ladder match.
 On October 25, Callihan would defeat Brian Cage in a steel cage match during the Impact tapings to win the Impact World Championship.
 Callihan held the title until January 12, 2020, when he was defeated by Tessa Blanchard at Hard to Kill.

 On the April 21, 2020 episode of Rebellion Callihan had a match against Ken Shamrock.
-During the match the other members of o.V.e interfered and attacked Shamrock.
+During the match the other members of OVE interfered and attacked Shamrock.
 Callihan than attacked them thus leaving the group.
 On the May 19, 2020 episode of Impact, when Dave Crist was defeated by Crazzy Steve, Madman Fulton attacked Dave Crist and Jake Crist and announced he quit OVE.
 Dave was released from his contract on June 26, 2020, following sexual harassment and assault allegations surfaced as part of the Speaking Out Movement.
 Dave Crist has never denied the allegations against him and numerous other female wrestling personalities have come forward with more sexual and physical assault allegations.
 Since these allegations Dave Crist has been absent from the wrestling business.